 Jonas Vollmer is the Co-Executive Director of the Effective Altruism Foundation where he is responsible for setting the strategic direction, management, as well as communications with the effective altruism community.
 He holds degrees in medicine and economics with a focus on health economics and development economics.
 He previously served on the boards of several charities, is an advisor to the EA Long-term Future Fund, and played a key part in establishing the effective altruism movement in continental Europe.

-- Grant decisions are made by simple majority of the fund managers.
+- Grant decisions are made by a simple majority of the fund managers.

 - Recipients may be charitable organizations, academic institutions, or individuals.2